Bembridge Fort

+Description

-The hexagonally shaped fort was the main stronghold for the South East coastline of the Isle of Wight and was designed as a final retreat if the island was to be invaded.
-Due to its location with a view over both Sandown Bay and the Eastern Solent it acted as the command and control centre for the Western batteries on the Isle of Wight (Redcliff Battery, Yaverland Battery, Sandown Fort and Sandown Barrack Battery).
+The hexagonally shaped fort was the main stronghold for the south east coastline of the Isle of Wight and was designed as a final retreat if the island was to be invaded.
+Due to its location with a view over both Sandown Bay and the Eastern Solent it acted as the command and control centre for the Western batteries on the Isle of Wight: Redcliff Battery, Yaverland Battery, Sandown Fort and Sandown Barrack Battery.
 The fort had barrack accommodation for 4 officers and 106 men with an original armament of six RBL 7 inch Armstrong guns mounted on the parapet side.

 History

 1860s: The Yarborough Monument was moved stone by stone from the summit of Bembridge Down to make way for the new fort.

-1862-1867: Construction of the fort at a cost of £48,925.
+1862–1867: Construction of the fort at a cost of £48,925.

 1869: Guns mounted on the fort.

-1871-1880: The fort changed hands frequently and was occupied by various military units while armed including: the 103rd Regiment (Royal Bombay Fusiliers), 7th Brigade Royal Artillery, 102nd Regiment (Royal Madras Fusiliers), 49th Regiment, 107th Regiment (Bengal Light Infantry) and then the 42nd Regiment (The Black Watch).
+1871–1880: The fort changed hands frequently and was occupied by various military units while armed including: the 103rd Regiment (Royal Bombay Fusiliers), 7th Brigade Royal Artillery, 102nd Regiment (Royal Madras Fusiliers), 49th Regiment, 107th Regiment (Bengal Light Infantry) and then the 42nd Regiment (The Black Watch).

-1880-1900: Experimental base for anti submarine and anti torpedo devices.
+1880–1900: Experimental base for anti submarine and anti torpedo devices.
 Two heavily armoured cables ran from the fort to the sea to form an indicator loop which was used to detect any passing metal objects.

 1892: Royal Artillery Office commanding the East Wight Defences was built.

-1900-1914: Training camp and garrison duties.
+1900–1914: Training camp and garrison duties.

-1914-1920: A cavalry followed by a heavy artillery unit was stationed at the fort.
+1914–1920: A cavalry followed by a heavy artillery unit was stationed at the fort.

-1920-1939: Territorial army observation post for artillery based at Yaverland Battery.
+1920–1939: Territorial army observation post for artillery based at Yaverland Battery.